silbue98/PRO1000-V24/Milestone 1 /README.md

 # Milestone 1

 This folder contains files and documents related to Milestone 1 of our project.
-As of now, we haven't started work on these milestones.

 ## Milestone 1